drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 ## Problem 1: no boundaries

-Much of the existing Bazel JS tooling has tunnel vision on a single TypeScript usecase: for every `.ts` file, build one `.js` file.
-While that is _one_ usecase, friend, if you think that's all JS build tools do, I've got really bad news.
+Much of the existing Bazel JS tooling has tunnel vision on a single TypeScript use case: for every `.ts` file, build one `.js` file.
+While that is _one_ use case, friend, if you think that's all JS build tools do, I've got really bad news.

 Look into any medium-size npm package and you’ll find `.mjs`, `.js`, and `.cjs` to support ESM and CommonJS, corresponding `.d.mts` and `.d.cjs` declarations to satisfy TypeScript, as well as `*.map` files for all of the above so debugging is easy.
 Of course, all these outputs likely won’t be 1:1 with the source `.ts` files—sometimes CommonJS will be bundled or vice-versa.
 Sometimes there are “lite” builds for clients.
 There really is no association with the entry files because it’s hand-tailored to what the package does and the philosophy it embodies.
 In other words, the package’s contents are a product of both the **inputs _AND_ the build system**.
 Bazel oversteps its boundaries by trying to _be_ the build system, but without providing any possible way for that to even happen.